Installing Concrete Paver Edging

 Easy Color in Your Landscaping Beds | Pretty Handy Girl

-Break up rocky and hard soil with either a Warren hoe or cultivator (or both!)
+Break up rocky and hard soil with a Warren hoe or cultivator (or both!)
 The cultivator works great at getting all the big rocks out of the way.

 Easy Color in Your Landscaping Beds | Pretty Handy Girl

 Fill the bottom of the hole with good organic compost.
 This stuff is black gold!
-A good compost pile will be full of worms working to turn your kitchen scraps into super nutrient rich soil for your plants.
+A good compost pile will be full of worms working to turn your kitchen scraps into super nutrient-rich soil for your plants.
 I’ll have to write a separate post on how I compost.
 If you don’t have access to organic compost, purchase a bag of good gardening soil to use.
 Mix the compost and dirt with the cultivator or hoe.
 The soil should have good drainage and no large chunks.

 Easy Color in Your Landscaping Beds | Pretty Handy Girl

-To free your plant from it’s pot, make a fist and pound around the outside of the pot.
+To free your plant from its pot, make a fist and pound around the outside of the pot.
 Gently tip the pot upside down while supporting your plant by its trunk.
 Gently lay the plant on its side.

 Easy Color in Your Landscaping Beds | Pretty Handy Girl